operasoftware/devopera/blog/_posts/2011-09-22-presentation-html5-and-accessibility-sitting-in-a-tree-4.md

 ---
-title: 'Presentation: HTML5 and Accessibility sitting in a tree'
+title: 'Presentation: HTML5 and Accessibility Sitting in a Tree'
 authors:
 - bruce-lawson
 tags:
 - presentation
 - accessibility
 - odin
-layout: article
+layout: post
 ---

 <p>Bruce went to down to London to present at the Accessibility London unconference.
 His theme was that, contrary to the belief of some accessibility consultants, HTML5 doesn&#39;t hate accessibility (or disabled people), but that it attempts to build accessibility in rather than bolt in on as an afterthought with extra special markup or WAI-ARIA.</p>